How to Choose Between Kitchen Cabinet Knobs or Pulls?

-3) Kitchen Appliances Style
+3) Match the Style of Your Kitchen Appliances

 4) Novelty Handles

-So, you can save up on the paneling and countertops, then splurge on custom cabinet handles.
 Leather, glass, and ceramic cabinet handles are also quite unique, although not practical for a busy kitchen.
 Find a balance between function and aesthetic when choosing novelty handles for your kitchen cabinets.

 - Kitchen handles are notorious for catching on clothes.
 Bar pulls are the biggest culprits because they often extend past their screw mounts on both sides.
 One solution is to use knobs on your upper cabinets and cup pulls on lower cabinets.
-If you decide on bar pulls, choose a design that curves the bar towards the cupboard.
+If you decide on bar pulls, choose a design that curves the bar inwards towards the cupboard.

 - Future-proof your kitchen cabinets by thinking about your needs as you get older.
 For example, cupboards with no pulls or knobs may aggravate your wrists since you’d have to reach underneath to open them.
-You may also bang your hips, head, or knuckles against cabinets knobs, so cup pulls may work better.
+You may also bang your hips, head, or knuckles against cabinet knobs, so cup pulls may work better.
 You may also struggle to grasp small kitchen handles, so ensure they’re large enough to use your entire hand.